-We will receive net proceeds of approximately \$ million from the sale of 7,250,000 common units in this offering (including a net capital contribution of \$ million from our general partner to maintain its 2% general partner interest), after deducting underwriting discounts, commissions and estimated offering expenses payable by us.
+We will receive net proceeds of approximately \$ million from the sale of 11,500,000 common units in this offering (including a net capital contribution of \$ million from our general partner to maintain its 2% general partner interest), after deducting underwriting discounts, commissions and estimated offering expenses payable by us.
 If the underwriters exercise their over-allotment option in full, we will receive net proceeds of approximately \$ million, including a proportionate net capital contribution of \$ million from our general partner.
-We will use the net proceeds of this offering, including any exercise of the underwriters' over-allotment option, to temporarily reduce borrowings outstanding under our multi-year revolving credit facility and for general partnership purposes.
+We will use the net proceeds of this offering, including any exercise of the underwriters' over-allotment option, to pay a portion of the purchase price for our acquisition of assets from Momentum as described in "Summary - Recent Developments - Acquisition of Natural Gas Systems in Haynesville Shale Area from M2 Midstream LLC" and for general partnership purposes.